guildai/guild.ai/pages/index.md

     <p>

-      Save time and reduce errors by reusing tested, proven models and operations&mdash;developed by you as well as others in the TensorFlow community.
+      Save time and reduce errors by reusing tested, proven models and operations&mdash;developed by you and others in the TensorFlow community.

       <a class="red-link" href="/docs/intro/#packages-and-code-reuse">Learn more</a>.